6 Awesome Linux Video Editors Free 2022 | TechHarry

 3. Flowblade

 The Flowblade video editing software is quite similar to Open Shot.
 Like Open Shot, Flowblade also offers many great features like drag-and-drop support, proxy editing, a wide range of supported images, video, and audio formats, batch rendering, watermarks, and video transitions.
 The video editor was written in Python which is proof of its fast processing speed.
-The Flowblade Linux video editor has an easy-to-use UI, needs a little effort for learning this software, and also has a bin to keep track of other projects.
+The Flowblade Linux video editor has an easy-to-use UI, needs a little effort to learn this software, and also has a bin to keep track of other projects.

 • Customizable interface

 Kdenlive was started from the KDE project and is one of the best alternatives to iMovie.
 If you're changing from Mac OS to Linux, this software is what you really need.
 Kdenlive has a very user-friendly and easy interface that supports a wide range of file formats.
 It features a customizable interface that offers drag-n-drop tools and menus as per your need.
 You can also hide menus that you no longer need.
 This Linux-based video editing software offers amazing tiles using texts and images, and built-in effects and transitions.
-It supports an auto-backup feature for those times when you accidentally forgot to save the footage.
+It supports an auto-backup feature for those times when you accidentally forget to save the footage.
 Overall, Kdenlive is one of the best video editors for Linux if you are used to Apple's iMovie.

 5. Blender

 Blender is the most featured video editor and 3D animation software in this list.
 This software is mainly for professional video editors, creators, and animators.
 Blender supports a huge number of video, audio, and image formats.
 Although, it's a little difficult to use, but very helpful after having experience with it.
-If you have prior experience in video editing or you already have edited many videos for Youtube channels, Blender is something you should not be afraid of.
+If you have prior experience in video editing or you already have edited many videos for YouTube channels, Blender is something you should not be afraid of.
 The software is fully customizable.
 It features 3D modeling and scalping tools.
 Users can create amazing animations and VFX.
 Frankly saying, Blender is even used in making world-class animated movies.
 It is used to make new characters for movies too.

 6. Vidcutter

 If you are looking for such video editor that doesn't increase the load on your hard drive yet works very powerfully, Vidcutter is that video editor.
 Vidcutter has one of the simplest user interfaces and is very easy to use.
 While the video editing software is just for very small projects, it doesn't add transitions, effects, or anything glossy.
 This software can just do quite basic work like splitting video clips or merging video clips together.
-If you're looking for adding some effects or transitions to your video, Vidcutter is not appropriate for this task.
+If you're looking to add some effects or transitions to your video, Vidcutter is not appropriate for this task.
 As a result, Vidcutter isn't a professional video editor but is good for basic splitting and merging video clips in Linux.

 So, that's it for this interesting article.
 If you found this article informative enough, go share it with your friends.
 And don't forget to follow us on Instagram or Facebook for more amazing posts.